alextaujenis/RBD_Motor/README.md

       motor1.update();
       motor2.update();

-      // call the Documented motor commands here and interact in real-time
+      // call the documented Motor library commands here and interact in real-time
-      // you must manage program flow without delay(), or use the Timer Library below }
+      // you must manage your program flow without delay() to keep the loop moving
+      // either manage millis() by hand, or check out the Timer library below }